 Sequence 1: Technical Animal Science/Veterinary Science

-Technical Animal Science II/Veterinary Science II
+Technical Animal Science Syllabus

 Veterinary Science enables students to acquire the employability and technical knowledge and skills needed to succeed in postsecondary education as well as in a career in veterinary medicine or a related occupation.
 Students work with the wide variety of domestic and exotic animals housed at the Animal Science facility.
-Course content integrates application of academics, development of career competencies, and instruction in course specific knowledge and skills, such as business management, the use of tools, equipment, and facilities related to veterinary medicine.
-The program’s strong partnerships with local animal related businesses allows for opportunities to build leadership skills and participate in internships.
+Course content focuses on instructional areas in animal health, nutrition, management, reproduction, and evaluation.
+Students learn about the use of tools, equipment, and facilities related to veterinary medicine and develop business management skills.
 Students enrolled in the course should have a strong background in math and science and should be familiar with small animal care.

 Sequence 2: Advanced Animal Science/Small Animal Care

-Advanced Animal Science II/Small Animal Care II
+Advanced Animal Science Syllabus